bhavesh0411/Learnig-Main--part_1/README.md

-# sorta_learning
+# sorta_learning_1_series
+#learning_2

-A project based on learning differnt concept of flutter.
+A project based on Understanding differnt concept of flutter.
 Include:
-- On statefulWidget
+- statefulWidget
 - Properties of scaffold
-- Routiing to differnt page (Function for Setting button)
+- Navigating to differnt page/route (Function for Setting button)
-- Added a MenuBar (Menu Bar using Drawer) with ListView
+- Add a MenuBar (Menu Bar using Drawer) with ListView
-- Added a Navigator Bar at the Button
+- Add a Navigator Bar at the Button
 - AppBar functionality with different properties
 - Properties of container